lingxiaoW/PaperNotes/Paper Reading/Autonomous Driving/Autonomous Driving.md

 <br >

-- **GPT-Driver Learning to Drive with GPT** **[`NeurIPS 2023`]** *Jiageng Mao, Yuxi Qian, Junjie Ye, Hang Zhao, Yue Wang* [(arXiv)](http://arxiv.org/abs/2310.01415) [(pdf)](./LLM-based%20AD/GPT-Driver%20Learning%20to%20Drive%20with%20GPT.pdf) [(Notes)](./AD_notes/driveGPT4.md) (Citation: 32)
+- **GPT-Driver: Learning to Drive with GPT** **[`NeurIPS 2023`]** *Jiageng Mao, Yuxi Qian, Junjie Ye, Hang Zhao, Yue Wang* [(arXiv)](http://arxiv.org/abs/2310.01415) [(pdf)](./LLM-based%20AD/GPT-Driver%20Learning%20to%20Drive%20with%20GPT.pdf) [(Notes)](./AD_notes/driveGPT4.md) (Citation: 32)
   - Convert the AD motion planning problem as a language task
-  - Propose a Prompt-Reason-Planning framework for a GPT-3.5 to predict vehicle's future trajectory
+  - Propose a **Prompt-Reason-Planning** framework for a GPT-3.5 to predict vehicle's future trajectory
   - Use OpenAI fine-tune API to fine-tune the model